Our Mission

 These rules do not apply to equine industry representatives of the standing committees, but they do apply to independent members of the standing committees.
 Additionally, there is no look-back period, allowing potential industry members of the Board of Directors and independent members of the board and its standing committees to divest their interest in Covered Horses or terminate any relationships prohibited by conflict-of-interest policies in the Act and the HISA’s bylaws.

-As prescribed in the Act, the two standing committees recommend rules that will be approved by HISA’s Board of Directors.
-Once a rule is approved by the Board of Directors, it is submitted to the Federal Trade Commission (FTC).
+As prescribed in the Horseracing Integrity and Safety Act, the two standing committees recommend rules for approval by HISA’s Board of Directors.
+Once a rule is approved by the Board of Directors, it is submitted to the Federal Trade Commission (FTC) for consideration.

 The ADMC Standing Committee advises and assists with establishing the rules and protocols for HISA’s ADMC Program, including: